flormariavg/MPP_GROUP1_JAN_2019/HomeworkAssignment/src/prob1/partD/readme.txt

 SOLUTION OUTPUT:

-The key is mutable for this reason when we use tracker.get(e).setVisited(true), we change the key.
+In this exercise the HashMap is using a mutable key, with this line "tracker.get(e).setVisited(true)" we change the value of "visited" variable, this is part of the key.
-We need remove this line because we can't change the key.
+We need remove this line because we should not change the key.